kstenerud/concise-encoding/cbe-specification.md

 ### Padding

 The padding type has no semantic meaning; its only purpose is for memory alignment.
-The padding type can occur up to 15 times before any type field (to support aligning anything up to 128 bits wide).
+The padding type may occur up to 15 times before any type field (to support aligning anything up to 128 bits wide).
 A decoder must read and discard padding types.
 An encoder may add padding between objects to help larger data types fall on an aligned address for faster direct reads from the buffer on the receiving end.

 Example: